-Alternatively we can also replace the time dependece with a probability density, which itself may depend on time.
+Alternatively we can also replace the time dependence in Eq.
+45 with a probability density, which itself may depend on time.

 - To fix ideas, let's remember that $\Delta t \Delta \omega = 1$ for Gaussian spectra, where Δt is the 'coherence time', and $\Delta \omega$ is the 'bandwidth' of the quasi-monochromatic wave. - In order to measure the Stokes parameters, we need averages of the kind